mrlunchbox777/advent-of-code-2025/days/day1/README.md

 - I did not provide any starter code or templates; the AI generated the entire solution from scratch.
 - I did not intervene in the coding process except to provide prompts and clarifications as needed.
 - I only updated this section of the README for this day.

+### Initial Prompts

+#### Part 1

+> build a go app in the day1 folder.
+It should accept a single parameter that is a path to a text file.
+That file will contain one entry per line, the entries are made of 2 parts: L or R and a number.
+The core entity in the app is a "dial" that will rotate left (minus) or right (plus), it ranges from 0-99.
+If it moves left (minus) at 0 it will loop to 99 rather than go negative, and if it moves right (plus) at 99 it will loop to 0 rather than go to 100+.
+The dial starts at 50.
+As it processes each entry it will post to console the entry (L68), the starting value (50), and the ending value (82).
+Finally, it will count how many times it ends at exactly 0 and print that at the very end.

+#### Part 2

+> add a second way to process the counting of 0's to count whenever it "passes" 0 in a move.
+This would count both passing 0 or ending at 0.
+This should be controlled by a mandatory second argument